TobMoeller/tm-portfolio/README.md

 ## Features

-- One Page Layout with
+- one page layout with
 - programmatically created sections from .mdx files
 - extensible
 - color theme